kamranahmedse/developer-roadmap/src/data/question-groups/javascript/content/set.md

-Set is another data structure in JavaScript which is similar to `Array` but the values are unique.
-It is a collection of elements where each element is stored as a value without any keys.
+A set is a specialized data structure that functions similarly to an `Array`; however, its primary feature is that it enforces the uniqueness of its elements.

 ```js
 const roadmap = new Set();